Some honest facts to help you decide.

 Better temperature control - True(ish) - most quality single boiler machines are now supplied with PID boiler control for increased temperature stability.

 Simpler operation - False - there is a lot more hardware and control circuits employed inside your multi-boiler machine to go wrong.

 Ask yourself if any of the following statements apply to your beverage operation before you take the plunge:

 - You are a very highly skilled barista that knows how to adjust the coffee grinder and temperature settings on the group heads, depending on the type of roast you are using and also the environmental factors like humidity on a daily basis.

-- You plan to offer several types of roast on your menu and your coffee supplier can set up the group heads so that one roast works great on one side of the machine and the other works best on the other side.
+- You plan to offer several types of beans on your menu, and your coffee supplier can set up the group heads so that one roast works great on one side of the machine, and the other works best on the other side.

 - Your buying a tiny home based espresso machine that contains really little boilers.